Splitting criteria for vector bundles on higher dimensional varieties: Abstract

 \section{Abstract}

-We generalize Horrocks' criterion for the splitting of vector bundles on projective space.
-We establish an analogous splitting criterion for vector bundles on a class of smooth complex projective varieties of dimension $\geq 4$, over which every extension of line bundles splits.
+We generalize Horrocks' criterion for the splitting of vector bundles on projective space by establishing an analogous splitting criterion for vector bundles on a class of smooth complex projective varieties of dimension $\geq 4$, over which every extension of line bundles splits.